 This style of interior design proudly displays the building materials involved and utilizes them thoughtfully to create a raw, unfinished look that serves both function and style.
 Metal piping, rustic wooden pieces, or even brick detailing are tell-tale characteristics of a home inspired by an industrial style.
 An industrial house design typically has neutral tones and utilitarian objects – many leaning towards having wooden or metal surfaces.
 Vintage furniture and metal light fixtures are the statement decor pieces in giving a place that “warehouse” look.

 The luxe furniture style, as its name suggests, is a sophisticated style with a modern twist.
 This extravagant style ensures only the finest of furniture to furnish your luxe interior design settings.
-For colours, there are a myriad of choices.
-The most popular ones, however, are monochrome, rich plum shades, burgundy reds and regal navys.
-For materials, you will be looking for furniture and accessories that are made from velvet, silky fabrics, glass and brass.
+For colours, there is a myriad of choices.
+The most popular ones, however, are monochrome, rich plum shades, burgundy reds, and regal navy.
+For materials, you will be looking for furniture and accessories that are made from velvet, silky fabrics, glass, and brass.
 Luxe creates a light airy aesthetic and sets the mood for an elegant look.

 With recent years, minimalist home interior design has been growing in popularity as many of us living busy lifestyles wish to pair things down to the basics.
 Ditching the unnecessary clutter to create a clean living space for ourselves can truly help us wind down after a hectic day of work even in bustling Singapore.